Ammunition technical officer: Bangladesh Army

-The Ammunition Technical Officers (ATOs) of Bangladesh Army are selected technically proficient and confident officers of Bangladesh Army Ordnance Corps.
+The Ammunition Technical Officers (ATOs) of Bangladesh Army are selected technically proficient and specialist officers of Bangladesh Army Ordnance Corps.
 They are trained at Ordnance Centre and School (OC&S) of Bangladesh Army for 32 weeks duration on various Ammunition, Explosives, EOD, CIED and IEDD, CBRNE and all management matters related to these fields.
-After this long arduous journey of training, the newly qualified ammunition/explosive experts are inducted in the valiant group of ATOs of Bangladesh Army.
-Furthermore, many of them attain foreign training on ammunition/explosives and IED related fields from renowned institutions of the world.
-These ATOs are specialists in the munitions and explosives arena, and have many years of experience within Bangladesh and other countries, such as Kuwait, Liberia, DR Congo, Ivory Coast, Sudan, CAR, Mali, Somalia and elsewhere the Bangladesh Army is deployed as part of the UN force.
+After a long, arduous training journey, the newly qualified ammunition/explosive experts are inducted into the valiant group of ATOs of the Bangladesh Army.
+Furthermore, many of them attain foreign training in ammunition/explosives and IED-related fields from renowned institutions across the world.
+The ATOs are specialists in the munitions and explosives arena, and have many years of experience within Bangladesh and other countries, such as Kuwait, Liberia, DR Congo, Ivory Coast, Sudan, CAR, Mali, Somalia and elsewhere the Bangladesh Army is deployed as part of the UN force.

-ATOs of Bangladesh Army are always ready to face any eventualities in the Field Formation, during field firing or heavy weapon firing, while working in assistance to civil administration and in the overseas employments.
-At present, they are performing following core responsibilities:
+ATOs of the Bangladesh Army are always ready to face any eventualities in the Field Formation, during field firing or heavy weapon firing, while working in assistance to civil administration and in overseas employment.
+At present, they are performing the following core responsibilities: